nicolehao34/nicolehao34.github.io/_posts/2025-05-25-NeuroSymbolic-AI.md

 ### Robotics

-- Enable adaptive control and learning from experience
+- NSAI also enables adaptive control and learning from experience
 - Example: NVIDIA's Eureka project uses GPT-4 to autonomously (1) generate reward functions, and (2) let robots to acquire complex skills through RL -> more efficient training of robotic systems +  enhance their ability to perform intricate tasks and adapt to more dynamic environments with moving objects

 ### Software Engineering for Enterprises

-- Automates coding tasks using logical reasoning to improve enterprise productivity.
+- NSAI is the engine of tools that automate coding tasks using logical reasoning to improve enterprise productivity.
-- Examples: GitHub Copilot (uses NSAI to suggest code snippets and functions).
+- Examples: GitHub Copilot (uses NSAI to suggest code snippets and functions), and many other "AI reasoning" softwares you see on the internet these days.

 ## Recent Research Highlights